obss/trapper/examples/pos_tagging/README.md

 The `results` directory stores the train and/or evaluation results, the trainer state, as well as the model and the tokenizer.

+We trained the `roberta-base` using this experiment configuration file on a AWS `p3.2xlarge` instance.
+The training took approximately 3 hours to complete.

 ## Testing Our Project

 We have implemented tests checking the correctness of custom class we wrote.
 From